twobunnyrabbit/cohort-002-skill-building/exercises/07-evals-skill-building/07.03-evalite-each-ab-testing/problem/readme.md

 One way to make those smarter decisions is to A/B test different approaches.
 [Evalite](/PLACEHOLDER/evalite) has a feature called [`evalite.each()`](/PLACEHOLDER/evalite-each) that lets you run the same task with different variants to compare their performance.

 In this case, you're going to test your agent with different language models to see which one gives you the best results at the lowest cost.
-The agent is the same, but the model changes—so you can directly compare how models like Gemini Flash Lite, Gemini 2.5 Flash, and GPT-4o mini stack up against each other.
+The agent stays the same, but the model changes—so you can directly compare how models like Gemini Flash Lite, Gemini 2.0 Flash, and GPT-4o mini stack up against each other.

 ## Steps To Complete